VasuVikram/Report-on-Gun-Murders-US-/Report_on_Gun_Murders.md

 Vasu Vikram
 July 10, 2018

 In this report we will analyse Gun Murders in United States as reported by the latest data of FBI.
-We will download data from the URL mentioned below: "<https://raw.githubusercontent.com/rafalab/dslabs/master/inst/extdata/murders.csv>" We will then wrangle data ang would make certain changes that would help us plot state=wise murder rates in the United States.
+We will download data from the URL mentioned below: "<https://raw.githubusercontent.com/rafalab/dslabs/master/inst/extdata/murders.csv>" We will then wrangle data and would make necessary modifications that would help us plot state-wise murder rates in the United States.

 ``` r
 url<-"https://raw.githubusercontent.com/rafalab/dslabs/master/inst/extdata/murders.csv"